1965 - Present

 83% receive free or reduced lunches

 In October 2018, Hurricane Michael devastated Bay County and the surrounding areas of the Panhandle.
 The Club's Chapman Unit and Administrative Office were destroyed, and the CC Moore Unit and Hilton Teen Center were severely damaged.
 The Beach Unit was undamaged and was able to return to operation just two weeks after the storm.
 Since then, the Club has worked hard to overcome many obstacles and provide services for local families.
 In January 2019, CC Moore/Hilton and Chapman reopened temporarily at Bay District Schools facilities to offer afterschool and summer programs while the Clubs rebuild.
+Also in January 2019, a brand-new site was opened at Waller Elementary in Youngstown thanks to a 21st Century Community Learning Center grant.
 While there is a long way to go before the Clubs can return to their facilities, we are proud to support our community and serve local youth while Bay County continues to recover.

 Errol Sewell 1966-1968 - Later served as interim President of Boys & Girls Clubs of America

 Joe Grammer 1968-1971 - Went on to work with the Bay County School Board

 Walt Hall 1971-1986 - Left to take over the Citrus Center Boys' Club

 Danny Lyons 1987-1988 - Retired as Executive Director of the Florida Alliance of Boys & Girls Clubs